openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 Additional testing was performed by converting all compiler Inline Types tests that used the currently present IR test framework in Valhalla (see [JDK-8263024](https://bugs.openjdk.java.net/browse/JDK-8263024)).
 It is strongly advised to make sure a change to the framework still lets these converted tests in Valhalla pass as part of an additional testing step.

-## 5. Future Work
+## 5. Summary
-This framework is based on the idea of the currently present IR test framework in [Valhalla](https://github.com/openjdk/valhalla/blob/e9c78ce4fcfd01361c35883e0d68f9ae5a80d079/test/hotspot/jtreg/runtime/valhalla/inlinetypes/InlineTypesTest.java).
-This IR framework was used with great success in Valhalla and thus served as a foundation for this new IR framework.

- The new framework supports all the features that are present in the Valhalla IR framework with the idea to replace it at some point.
  The initial design and feature set was kept simple and straight forward and serves well for small to medium sized tests.
 There are a lot of possibilities to further enhance the framework and make it more powerful.
 This can be tackled in additional RFEs.
-A few ideas include:
+A few ideas can be found as subtasks of the [initial RFE](https://bugs.openjdk.java.net/browse/JDK-8254129) for this framework.

-- Provide more default IR regexes (e.g. for vector nodes etc.) in [IRNode](./IRNode.java) ([JDK-8265197](https://bugs.openjdk.java.net/browse/JDK-8265197)).
-- Parsing the IR directly to perform queries on it, walking it, searching it, match on IR node properties etc. ([JDK-8265198](https://bugs.openjdk.java.net/browse/JDK-8265198)).
-- Investigate more verification possibilities based on additional/other flags (e.g. _-XX:+PrintIdealGraph_, _-XX:+TraceNewVectors_ etc.) ([JDK-8265200](https://bugs.openjdk.java.net/browse/JDK-8265200)).
-- More interface methods for verification in checked and custom run tests.
-- More stress/debug framework flags.
-- Additional check possibilities in `@IR` annotations.

-More information can be found in the JBS issue [JDK-8254129](https://bugs.openjdk.java.net/browse/JDK-8254129) (the initial IR Test Framework RFE).